Moodle: Use the text editor

-• An Instructor of record or Other editing teacher role in a Bryn Mawr Moodle courses to copy or restore content yourself
+• An Instructor of record or Other editing teacher role in a Bryn Mawr Moodle course to enter and edit text on a Moodle course page or activity description

 TinyMCE text editor functions